clij/clij-docs/README.md

 * An AMD Ryzen 3 / Vega GPU needed 4 seconds to perform the test.

 These are just rough benchmarks.
-When ClearCLIJ matures, I might do a more detailed benchmarking of several methods.
+When CLIJ matures, I might do a more detailed benchmarking of several methods.
 This example here should just motivate you to test your workflow on a GPU and guide you how to evaluate its performance.

 Side note: ImageJs mean filter runs _inplace_.
 That means the result is stored in the same memory as the input image.